wp-plugins/embed-bible-passages/readme.txt

 For more information about these reading plans, please see the ESVBible.org Devotions area (http://www.esvbible.org/ and select Plans menu item).

-The page opens with the plan reading for the current date.
+The page opens with the plan reading for the current date, as set on the client computer.
 An optional date picker calendar is available to enable users to choose readings for other dates.

 A tag to embed the current date is also available [embed_passage_date], although this is deprecated in favor of using the date picker calendar.